omahs/matic-docs/docs/edge/consensus/bls.md

 polygon-edge genesis --consensus ibft --ibft-validator-type bls --ibft-validators-prefix-path test-chain- --bootnode /ip4/127.0.0.1/tcp/10001/p2p/[NODE_ID_1]
 ```

-If the data directories are not in locally, you can specify validator address and BLS Public Key for `--ibft-validator` flag.
+If the data directories are not in locally, you can specify the validator address and BLS Public Key for `--ibft-validator` flag.
 The format of the value is `[ADDRESS_HEX]:[BLS_PUBLIC_KEY_HEX]` whose values are displayed in `secrets init` command's result.

 ```bash
 polygon-edge genesis --consensus ibft --ibft-validator-type bls --ibft-validator [VALIDATOR_ADDRESS]:[VALIDATOR_BLS_PUBLIC_KEY] test-chain- --bootnode /ip4/127.0.0.1/tcp/10001/p2p/[NODE_ID]